 It was there that my huskies, my snow angels, came one by one into my life.
-First, was Raven, a beautiful caring dog and the matriarch of the team, she is still with me today, mother to all.
+First, was Raven, a beautiful caring dog and the matriarch of the team, mother to all.

 When I first saw her, she was tied to a skidoo by a very short line and I would watch this deprived animal every day from my office window.
 One day, when felt brave, I went over and offered the family $50, bought her, took her home and gave her the love and attention she craved.

 She got pregnant and gave birth to Lynx, Oreo, Kodiak (Kodi), Koko and Tuk Tuk.
 I decided to keep the litter so I could have a dog team.
 People in that community still travel by dog sled and I wanted so much to have my own team.
 Later came Milo, with his boys Luca and Silly and later Tuk’s daughter Millie and Koko’s daughter Bean.